How HOOD (Robinhood Markets) Makes Money in 2025: A Deep-Dive With Income Statement

 4. Why does [segment/division] operate at a loss?

-[If applicable: For example, a new product line or international expansion], despite generating $XXM in revenue, posted an operating loss of over $XXM in Q2 2025.
-This is because HOOD aggressively invests in user acquisition and technology development, believing these will drive long-term growth—even if the division is unprofitable today.
+Certain segments, such as new product launches or crypto expansion, despite generating revenue, posted operating losses in Q3 2025.
+This is because HOOD aggressively invests in technology development and market expansion, believing these will drive long-term growthβ€”even if the division is unprofitable today.

 5. How does HOOD's effective tax rate compare to previous years?